Small Business Legal Clinic

 Fall or Spring Semester: Twice a week, interns work at the SBLC for four hours (a total of eight hours per week).
 Interns also attend a seminar on Fridays from 9:00am to 11:00am at the law school or other locations determined by the clinical professor.

 Orientation will occur during the first week of classes.
 Interns will meet individually with the clinical professor on Monday, have the first orientation during office hours on Wednesday and a second orientation on Friday from 9:00am to 1:00pm.
 Orientation provides the information and skills training necessary for interns to meet their first client as soon as possible.
 Attendance at Orientation is mandatory.
 Interns with a regularly scheduled Friday class that conflicts with the all-day Orientation must coordinate with the clinical professor to make up the Orientation.

 Monday/Wednesday: 9:00 am to 1:00 pm

 - Enrollment: Students register for the SBLC as they would for any other class.
 The SBLC does not have an application process.
 The SBLC is a popular class with limited enrollment.
 Early registration is encouraged.
 Since attendance is mandatory, students should select a schedule that will permit regular and timely attendance.
-The Registrar will maintain a wait list for each section.
+The Registrar will maintain a waitlist for each section.

 - Prerequisite: Business Associations I (may be waived with clinical professor approval)